jmyers7/book/_build/html/_sources/chapters/14-stat-infer.md

 $$
 ```

-Very often, the component random variables $X_1,X_2,\ldots,X_m$ of the random vector $\bX$ in the definition are assumed to form a random sample, i.e., an IID sequence of random variables.
+As we mentioned above, very often the component random variables $X_1,X_2,\ldots,X_m$ of the random vector $\bX$ in the definition are assumed to form a random sample, i.e., an IID sequence of random variables.
 The dimension $m$ is then referred to as the _sample size_.
 In principle, then, the sample size $m$ can be _any_ positive integer, and so it is often convenient to write $\overline{X}_m$ for the sample mean, explicitly displaying the sample size.
 This gives us an entire _infinite sequence_ of sample means, one for each sample size $m$.

 Since statistics are random vectors, they have their own probability distributions.
 These are given special names: